keptn/keptn/bridge/README.md

 - `yarn cypress:open` (Linux, macOS), `yarn cypress:open:win32` (Windows) - Used for the local development of tests.<br/>This opens a browser, where you can run your tests and inspect them.
 The tests will re-run automatically on every code change made on the `*.spec.ts` files.
 - or `yarn test:ui` (Linux, macOS), `yarn test:ui:win32` (Windows) - This starts the headless browser mode that is also used in CI.<br/>This will just run the tests on a headless browser without the possibility to inspect them.

-Both commands serve Angular on port 3000 with no live reload - this will also ensure, that no API connection is made.
+Both commands serve Angular on port 3000 with no live reload - this will also ensure that no API connection is made.

 #### Known issues